Capital One & Khan Academy’s free financial literacy course

 Unit 5: Loans and debt

 The world of loans and debt can feel overwhelming.
 This unit breaks down the complexities of borrowing money to help you make smart decisions about debt.
-That way, you can transform loans and debt into useful tools for your financial well-being.
+That way, you may transform loans and debt into useful tools for your financial well-being.
 Check out these five lessons:

 1. Borrowing money